Employment (Job) Confirmation Letter [with Free Templates]

 Body

-The body of the employment confirmation letter bears the significant information that you want to pass across to the prospective employee.
+The body of the letter contains the significant information that you want to pass on to the prospective employee.
 It is where the main message lies and how every aspect of the prospective employees’ stay will be detailed.

-Here is how to write the body of an employment confirmation letter:
+Here is how to write the body of the letter:

 • Explain terms and conditions: The terms and conditions must be clearly stated.
 For example, you need to inform the employee to perform a background check or drug test.
 The terms may also include the employee signing the documents.
 The deadline should also be included so that there is a sense of urgency on the part of the employee.